How can you bill more hours while juggling non-billable work – without burning yourself out?

 (It’s probably the latter.)

-To delegate well, you have to be clearer than clear in your instructions and take the time to walk them through the task, start to finish.
+To delegate tasks well, you have to be clearer than clear in your instructions and take the time to walk them through the task, start to finish.

-I explain more about how to delegate successfully in this quick video:
+Carey explains more about how to delegate successfully in this quick video:

 But don’t limit delegation to the office.